DeltaV93/python-moodreader/README.md

 for positive/negative connotation and given a color point based on the power the word.
 Positive words get positive(happy) brighter colors, negative(sad) words get darker colors.

-TODO: Detailed documentation is in the "docs" directory.
+1. TODO: Refactor the views & model to save mood entry data to create better test.
-TODO: Refactor the views & model to save mood entry data to create better test.
+2. TODO: Add better UX to the results page by returning their entry & color.
-TODO: Add better UX to the results page by returning their entry & color.
+3. TODO: Detailed documentation is in the "docs" directory.

 Installation
 -----------